KevinMarquette/kevinmarquette.github.io/_posts/2019-03-18-Powershell-jira-module.md

 Let me tell you about a Jira module that I have been building over the last two weeks.
 I have been thinking about creating my own module for a while now.
 After talking about my idea after a recent PowerShell user group, I was given a lot of positive feedback on the idea.
 So I decided to jump in and write it.

 To set the stage here, I work with the [JiraPS](https://atlassianps.org/docs/JiraPS/) quite a bit.
-Our development cycle has deeply integrated Jira into the workflow so we have quite a bit of automation around Jira tickets.
+Our development cycle has deeply integrated Jira into the workflow so we have quite a bit of automation around Jira issues.
 There are times that we push JiraPS harder than it was intended to be pushed.

 <!--more-->